 DHU may share your information with a range of Health and Social Care organisations and regulatory bodies.
 You may be contacted by any one of these organisations for a specific reason; they will have a duty to tell you why they have contacted you.

-Information sharing is governed by specific rules and law and outside of these information relating to you or your care will only be shared with your consent.
+Information sharing is governed by specific rules and law and information outside of these relating to you or your care will only be shared with your consent.

 For your benefit, DHU may also need to share information from your records with non-NHS organisations, from whom you are also receiving care, such as social services or private healthcare organisations.
-However, the Company will not disclose any health information to third parties without your explicit consent, unless there are exceptional circumstances, such as when the health or safety of others is at risk or where the law requires the disclosure of information.
+However, DHU Healthcare will not disclose any health information to third parties without your explicit consent, unless there are exceptional circumstances, such as when the health or safety of others is at risk or where the law requires the disclosure of information.

 DHU may also be asked to share basic information about you, such as your name and parts of your address, which does not include sensitive information from your health records.
 Generally, DHU would only do this to assist them to carry out their statutory duties (such as usages of healthcare services, public health or national audits).